 Normally, theses holding coins can be named as staking coins for getting kind of rewards.

-In this case, you should lockup your coins or tokens in a wallet to earn some interest where the lockup period, coins or token amount and interest are different in various coins or token project.
+In this case, you should lockup your coins or tokens in a wallet to earn some interest where the lockup period, staking amount, and interest are different in various staking blockchain projects.

 In some cases, you don’t need to lockup your coins or token to earn some interests.